 The Major Differences Between OLED And AMOLED

-We already mentioned that AMOLED utilizes the same technology that is in OLED but adds an additional layer on top of that.
+AMOLED utilizes the same technology that is used in OLED but adds an additional layer on top.
 Both materials are thin and the additional layer does not add any significant size to the device.

 Both AMOLED and LED will provide you with exceptionally better quality over LCD and even over traditional LED screens.
 The black you get from the display screen looks much better.
 The image looks sharper and it shows much more details.